Back from the Brink

 The tiger, the biggest and most powerful of the big cats, is a species that could yet become extinct in our lifetime, at least as a wild animal.
 Under the pressure of hunting and loss of its natural habitat, several subspecies of tiger have already disappeared, and there remains a real possibility that the remaining subspecies may only survive in captivity, in zoos and safari parks.

 The biggest sub-species, the Siberian tiger, can weigh as much as 320 kg, and reach 12ft long.
 Tigers hunt alone, surprising their prey in ambush.
-Very occasionally they kill humans, but the killers are usually sick or older animals that can no longer catch their usual prey; humans kill far more tigers than the other way round, and we are their only predator.
+Very occasionally, they kill humans, but the killers are usually sick or older animals that can no longer catch their usual prey; humans kill far more tigers than the other way around, and we are their only predator.

 There is probably no single population with more than 250 mature breeding individuals, and all subspecies are now on the endangered species list.
 With as few as 3,200 tigers left in the wild, your support is needed.
 Now, You can find out more on the WWF site.

-On the Rockford’s Rock Opera website, there’s lots more information about ways in which you can help the world.
+On Rockford’s Rock Opera’s website, there’s lots more information about ways in which you can help the world.

 We have also created a ‘CREATURES’ SECRETS’ Directory, which lists just some of the fascinating breakthroughs that have happened as a result of the study of plants and animals.